iotaledger/iota-wiki/tutorials/single-page-tutorials/nested-nfts-with-wallet-lib.md

 #### 5. Main Script

 This is the main function, which loads and unlocks a Stronghold account, triggers the IPFS upload and mints a NFT for every file provided in a list.
-In this case we will mint three NFTs (Avatar, Mask, Sword).
+In this case we will mint three NFTs (avatar, mask, weapon).

 ```javascript
 // This function loads a Stronghold account and triggers the IPFS upload as well as NFT minting process for a list of files